EgorBurykin/entity_serializer/README.md

 # Key features and restrictions

 * It can serialize Doctrine 2 entities with single column key called "id" to JSON;
 * It is really fast.
-Uses progressive caching and uses approach allowing to benefit from OpCache;
+Uses progressive caching and uses approach that allows to benefit from OpCache;
-* You can configure which fields will be serialized at runtime by providing sample object tree (other serializers use groups).
+* You can configure which fields will be serialized at runtime by providing sample object (other serializers usually use groups).
-* Easy configurable.
+* Easily configurable.
 You can control samples in one file instead of configuring multiple entities in multiple places
 * To tell serializer how to serialize a field or relation you can use transformers.
 # Purpose
-This serializer was created to perform work within daemon process.
+This serializer is created to perform continuous work and is optimized for working in a daemon process.
+Though it is still faster in usual run-and-die processes.
 So check out [benchmark](https://github.com/EgorBurykin/serializer_benchmark).
 For my device it prints:
 ```
 Scenario 1: